 Just a few May tidbits, too many to write them all.
 Enjoy! and have a Wonderful Day!

 Good Morning Readers.
 Today’s post is all about March tidbits:This month is National Women’s History Month.
 YOU ROCK!
 KEEP ON KEEPIN ON!
 It is also National Nutrition Month.
 St. Patrick’s Day occurs on March 17th.
 Easter is celebrated on the first Sunday of the full moon that occurs on or following the Spring Equinox (March 21).
 March 4th is National Pound Cake Day.
 It is also the only day of the year that gives you a command: March Forth!
 The 7th National Cereal Day.
 The 8th International Women’s Day.
 Also the 8th is National Peanut Cluster Day.
 The 14th National Potato Chip Day.
 22 is National Water Day.25th National Pecan Day.March is also National Peanut Month.

 Hello Readers.
 Happy FEB!
 Today’s post is FEBRUARY TIDBITS:

 This month is: Black History Month, Grapefruit Month, The third Monday is observed as President’s Day or Washington’s Birthday.
 Valentine’s Day is always on the 14th.
 Super Bowl is this weekend.
-Ground hog day was February 2, Heart Healthy Day is the 3rd. (wear red). the 4th is homemade soup day.
+Ground hog day is February 2, Heart Healthy Day is the 3rd. (wear red). the 4th is homemade soup day.
 The 10th cream cheese brownie day.
 The 14th Ferris Wheel Day.
 The 16th National Almond Day.
 The 17th National Cabbage Day.
 The 23rd National Banana Bread Day.
-26th National Chili Day, 27th National Strawberry Day.
-February is Sweet Potato Month and American Heart Month.
 Just a few tidbits in today’s post.
 Too many to list them all.